 By then the action had moved to Manjimup itself.
 In 2011 the first Truffle Kerfuffle was held.
 This takes place annually over a weekend in late June, with masterclasses, cooking demonstrations, produce stalls and grand dinners – all the stuff a good truffle festival is made of.
 It’s designed to showcase, not just the truffle, but the food and wine of the Great Southern region of Western Australia.

-During this time, local restaurants are encouraged to participate by including truffles on their menus, or by planning special degustation dinners.
-Truffle growers conduct hunts, a local brewery produces truffled ale, there are cooking classes and truffles are on sale at the local markets.
+During this time, local restaurants were encouraged to participate by including truffles on their menus, or by planning special degustation dinners.
+Truffle growers conducted hunts, a local brewery produced truffled ale, there were cooking classes and truffles were on sale at the local markets.
 In 2014, Antonio Carluccio – one of TV’s Two Fat Italians – was the patron and star attraction of the Canberra festival.

 Truffle Melbourne, staged at the Caulfield Racecourse in 2014, got off to a promising start as a weekend truffle festival, but has since changed its format to encompass a range of events at various locations including on the Mornington Peninsula.
 The Melbourne organisers have extended their reach interstate with Truffle Adelaide – a mini-festival largely based around the Adelaide markets.